One Room Challenge Spring 2021 Week 8

 To keep the room from being just ‘the purple room’ I brought in some DIY art and DIY’ed a shower curtain to add a bit of contrasting colour.
 It really helped break up the purple and I love the added detail.

 I also brought in a healthy dose of brass in the vintage style new lighting, the DIY aged brass doorknob (a Facebook Marketplace find!) and the hooks and toilet paper holder I found on Etsy.
 The warm undertones of the aged brass looks so good against the purple.

 This space doesn’t have a ton of modern elements in it so I brought in a more modern black arched mirror from Umbra.
 I love the touch of black and a bit of modern feel it brings to this fairly vintage-looking bathroom.

 Finally, the fixtures!
 These were the last-minute addition, I had originally planned to partner with Delta but shipping and production issues during this time are so common and Delta was not able to get them to me on time.
-I had originally planned on Polished Nickel for the space, but snagged these chrome ones from Amazon and I’m happy with how they turned out, I love the low-arc faucet and I think chrome is such a classic finish, I have no regrets!
+I had originally planned on Polished Nickel for the space, but snagged these chrome ones from Amazon and I’m happy with how they turned out, I love the low-arc faucet and shower head and I think chrome is such a classic finish, I have no regrets!